 Well designed water efficient systems may earn one or more points by reducing the overall amount of potable water used in the schools and by reducing the amount of potable water used for sewage conveyance.

-WE 1.0 - Minimum Reduction in In Potable Water Use ndoor quisite pints Applicability Verification Req uired All projects.
+WE 1.0 - Minimum Reduction in Indoor Potable Water Use Prerequisite 5 pc pints Applicability Verification Req uired All projects.
 Design Review Construction Review Performance Review